brito-bernardo/osmnx/article/README.md

 We welcome contributions from researchers, city planners, cyclists, and enthusiasts.
 If you have data, experiences, or insights about any of the listed cities or others, please feel free to contribute.

 ## Contact
-For more information or to contribute to this study, please contact [Your Email/Contact Information].
+For more information or to contribute to this study, please contact me at bernardo_brito1@hotmail.com.

-## License
-[Specify the license under which this study is shared, if applicable]